d2iq/ui-kit/README.md

 `npm run dist`

-To copy UI Kit into an existing project:
+To copy UI Kit into an existing project, run the following:

-`cp -r dist/ ../project/node_modules/@dcos/ui-kit/`
+`cp -r dist/ ./<project>/node_modules/@dcos/ui-kit/`

+Replace `<project>` with the associated host project name and folder structure.

+After running the copy command above, restart the host application.